xdevplatform/search-tweets-python/examples/base_readme.rst

 ``search_tweets.py`` is installed globally.
 The file is located in the ``tools/`` directory for those who want to run it locally.

-Note that the ``--results-per-call`` flag specifies an argument to the API ( ``maxResults``, results returned per CALL), not as a hard max to number of results returned from this program.
-The argument ``--max-results`` defines the maximum number of results to return from a given call.
-All examples assume that your credentials are set up correctly in the default location
+Note that the ``--results-per-call`` flag specifies the maximum number of results to return per CALL, or, equivalently, per pagination request.
+This does not affect the maximum number of results returned from running the program.
+The argument ``--max-results`` determines the maximum number of results to return from a run of the program (cumulative over any pagination).

+The astute reader will observe that the ``--results-per-call`` setting is later assigned to a payload key called ``maxResults`` under the hood.
+The authors acknowledge that this is somewhat confusing, but hope that the CLI flags are more intuitive in their naming.

-- ``.twitter_keys.yaml`` or in environment variables.
+All examples assume that your credentials are set up correctly in the default location (``.twitter_keys.yaml``) or in environment variables.

 **Stream json results to stdout without saving**